 Mobx

-MobX applies reactive programming principles to state management, offering an alternate approach where components observe state and automatically react to changes.
+Mobx applies reactive programming principles to state management, offering an alternative approach in which components observe state and automatically react to changes.
 This makes state updates implicit and seamless.
-By using observable state and automatic dependency tracking, MobX enables efficient state management at scale with a simple API.
+By using observable state and automatic dependency tracking, Mobx enables efficient state management at scale with a simple API.

-Mobx only re-renders the components that are directly affected by state changes, resulting in superior performance in applications with complex state relations.
+Mobx re-renders only components directly affected by state changes, boosting performance in complex apps.

 Example